scoheb/release-service-catalog/pipelines/internal/create-advisory/README.md

 | taskGitUrl           | The url to the git repo where the release-service-catalog tasks to be used are stored                  | Yes      | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision      | The revision in the taskGitUrl repo to be used                                                         | No       | -                                                         |

+## Changes in 1.1.0
+* Add internalRequestPipelineRunName and internalRequestTaskRunName as results to help with debugging

 ## Changes in 1.0.0
 * Added taskGiturl and taskGitRevision parameters so the task can be called via git resolvers